 - Try to see things through your student’s lens.
-Look at the problem from her point of view (which may be very different from your own view).
+Look at the problem from their point of view (which may be very different from your own view).

 - Approach the situation with no agenda.
 Don’t view the conversation as an opportunity to direct your student toward the goal you have in mind.
-Remember, use her lens.
+Remember, use their lens.

-- Use quality questioning techniques to help her explore.
-Remember, your task is to help them dig deeper, not to direct her toward your goal.
+- Use quality questioning techniques to help them explore.
+Remember, your task is to help them dig deeper, not to direct them toward your goal.

 Being a good sounding board doesn’t mean that you can’t respond.
 But you need to think about your response.
 Your job is to reflect what you hear.
 Your job is to put things in perspective.
 Your job is to provide the bigger picture and clear away the unnecessary clutter.
 That is very different from offering advice about what to do.

 There may be a time for advice later; either because you feel you need to share it, or perhaps because your student asks for it.
 You’ll decide then whether to give that advice or to step back and let your student figure things out.
 But functioning as a quality sounding board is a crucial step toward helping your student think about their life.

 Rather than asking for advice, your student may simply (actually not so simply) be asking you one question, ”What do you see that I don’t see?”

 Helping your student see more clearly may also give you an opportunity to see them in a new way — a double benefit!

 Helping Your Student With Goal Setting – and Action Plans

 Twelve Things You Can Do to Help You Listen to Your Student